rohitdasu/projectmate/README.md

 ## Contributing Guidelines 📜

-Any contributions you make are truly appreciated, go to our [CONTRIBUTING.md](https://github.com/rohitdasu/projectmate/blob/main/CONTRIBUTING.md) file for more information.
+Any contributions you make are truly appreciated, go to our [CONTRIBUTING.md](https://github.com/rohitdasu/projectmate/blob/main/CONTRIBUTING.md) file for more information on how to contribute.

 ## Code of Conduct 📜